Queensland Health training programs

 An optional two-year program from advanced training year one enabling trainees to meet all core requirements for general paediatric advanced training with the RACP, particularly the community/developmental component.

-Respiratory Medicine Advanced Trainees provide inpatient and outpatient medical services within the Department of Respiratory Medicine and a consultative service to other departments.
+Trainees provide inpatient and outpatient and consultative services within Respiratory Medicine departments.

 QARTS administers the selection and placement of training registrars in Anaesthesia throughout Queensland in conjunction with Queensland Health and the Directors of Anaesthesia in accredited training hospitals.